-The health carrier shall identify which independent standards were used to define mental health conditions, substance use disorders and medical/surgical conditions.
 Review definitions in the health carrier's policy forms and/or certificates of coverage for compliance with the definitions in 45 CFR § 146.136(a) and included in the definitions section of this chapter.

-The health carrier shall specify applicable state statutes or guidelines that stipulate the standard or definition of mental health conditions, substance use disorders, or medical/surgical conditions.
 Review the health carrier's description of the independent standards it used to define mental health conditions, substance use disorders and medical/surgical conditions.
 These independent standards must be generally recognized independent standards of current medical practice such as the Diagnostic and Statistical Manual (DSM) or the International Classification of Diseases (ICD), or state guidelines.

-The carrier shall identify excluded diagnoses and stipulate that such exclusions are not prohibited by state or federal law.Review exclusions in the health carrier's policy forms and/or certificates of coverage to identify those that involve a mental health or substance use disorder condition or diagnosis and compare it to the list of mental health and substance use disorder conditions excluded from coverage provided by the health carrier.
+Review exclusions in the health carrier's policy forms and/or certificates of coverage to identify those that involve a mental health or substance use disorder condition or diagnosis and compare it to the list of mental health and substance use disorder conditions excluded from coverage provided by the health carrier.